Frequently Asked Questions – 2018

 - Does the tournament require a separate notarized medical authorization form or separate liability release?
 The tournament’s “Combined Liability/Medical Release Form” is the preferred method of conveniently obtaining the permission of team members’ parents or guardians regardless of the governing organization for which they play.
 This form can also be used for guest players where their USYSA form may not be available.
 No notarization is required.

-- Is offside called for all age groups including U-9?
-The Charity Cup believes offside is an essential element of the game which U-9 players are capable of comprehending and utilizing.
-In addition, the Charity Cup uses a three-man referee system for all games, in part as a learning tool for less experienced referees.
+- Does the Charity Cup utilize build-out lines for U-9 & U-10s?
+The Charity Cup follows USYSA and local recommendations in use of build-out lines and small sided game rules for U9 and U10 games.
+In addition, the Charity Cup uses a three-man referee system for all games, in part as a learning tool for less experienced certified referees.

 - Is Darree Fields the same as Soccer First at SportsOhio?
 No. Darree Fields Park is part the City of Dublin Parks and Recreation system.
 The entrance to the park is at the intersection of Cosgray Road and Shier-Rings Road via a roundabout.
 The address is 6259 Cosgray Road, Dublin, 43016.

 - Does all the money go to Big Brothers Big Sisters?
-Yes, after buying trophies, patches, paying the referees, all proceeds go to Big Brothers Big Sisters of Central Ohio.
-Last year over $26,000 was donated.
+Yes, after buying trophies, paying the referees, etc., all proceeds go to Big Brothers Big Sisters of Central Ohio.
+Last year over $24,500 was donated.
 All committee members are volunteers.